 Dear [MP],

 I am writing to express my concern about the Coronavirus Act renewal motion.
-In particular, I urge you to support the amendment to repeal Schedule 21 on Wednesday 30th September, to protect rights and justice in the UK.
+A year after this emergency Act was passed, I am urging you to repeal the Coronavirus Act on 25th March, to protect rights and justice in the UK.

 The Coronavirus Act represents the biggest expansion of executive power in a generation.
 Some of the powers in the Act are extreme, unexplained and simply unjustified — but, nodded through on the premise of urgency, the Act suffered from a lack of parliamentary scrutiny.
 It is vital that this motion to review the Act is not a rubber-stamping exercise but a genuine review and repeal of the Act’s unnecessary and dangerous powers.
-The most dangerous and excessive of these powers in Schedule 21 of the Act.
+The most dangerous and excessive of these powers are Schedules 21 and 22 of the Act.

 Schedule 21 contains some of the most extreme detention powers in modern British legal history.
 It gives unprecedented, almost arbitrary powers to the police, immigration officers and public health officials to detain “potentially infectious” members of the public, including children, potentially indefinitely and in unspecified locations.
 In a pandemic, that could mean anyone.

-Schedule 21 detention powers have been used for 141 prosecutions — every single one of which was found unlawful by the CPS on review.
-This 100% unlawful prosecution rate, which has continued over six months, is unprecedented and unacceptable.
+Schedule 21 detention powers have been used for 252 prosecutions — every single one of which was found unlawful by the CPS on review.
+This 100% unlawful prosecution rate, which has continued month after month over the past year, is unprecedented and unacceptable.
 Big Brother Watch has found cases of innocent and healthy individuals not only being arrested and fined but even held in police cells unlawfully under these draconian powers.

 Renewing Schedule 21 in the Coronavirus Act would be dangerous and indefensible.
 Significant powers in the Health and Social Care Act 2008 already allow for the forced detention and testing of potentially infectious people with the authorisation of a magistrate, which is a vital safeguard.
-Furthermore, the Health Protection (Coronavirus, International Travel) Regulations 2020 require individuals returning from countries on the quarantine list to self-isolate and give police the power to forcibly return an individual to an isolation place.
+Furthermore, the Health Protection (Coronavirus, Restrictions) (Self-Isolation) Regulations 2020 require individuals who test positive to self-isolate and give police the power to forcibly return an individual to an isolation place.

 Yours sincerely,